eloyrobillard/rust-deps-bookkeeping/README.md

 1. Download the package using `npm install git@github.ibm.com:ReaQta-Frontend/debs.git`
 2. Run with `npx debs`.
 This will display the help menu.

+## Development Guides

+The project has 2 Rust guides:

+* `DEV_GUIDE.md` which covers various Rust topics, like module hierarchy, unit testing and much more.
+This one tries to use examples from `debs` has much as possible
+* `ownership.md` which covers ownership in Rust (i.e. `Move` semantics and the borrow checker, EXCEPT lifetimes; a very important topic but I didn't use them in this project yet)

 ## Features

 Similar to the `debs-bookkeeping` script in maia: